-Whilst the ASX Corporate Governance Principles recommend the establishment of a nomination committee, CHWALE does not consider it is necessary or appropriate to constitute a nomination committee for CHWALE, given that CHWALE is a subsidiary of Charter Hall.
+Whilst the ASX Corporate Governance Principles recommend the establishment of a nomination committee, this Board does not consider it is necessary or appropriate to constitute a nomination committee for CHRML, given that CHRML is a subsidiary of Charter Hall.

-The Board of Charter Hall (utilising a sub-committee of its Nominations Committee) together with an independent director of the CHWALE Board is responsible for overseeing the appointment of Directors to the Responsible Entity of the REIT.
-However, the CHWALE Board sets the composition and membership criteria as well as the guidelines for director selection and nominates candidates to the Board of Charter Hall for approval.
+The Board of Charter Hall (utilising a sub-committee of its Nominations Committee) together with an independent director of the CHRML Board is responsible for overseeing the appointment of Directors to the Responsible Entity of the REIT.
+However, the CHRML Board sets the composition and membership criteria as well as the guidelines for director selection and nominates candidates to the Board of Charter Hall for approval.